 The Yo Eddy is perhaps one of the most iconic mountain bikes.
 With its Chris Igleheart-designed segmented fork, big tires, and yeah, bright colors, the Yo Eddy left its mark across generations.
-Today we’ve got a super clean 1990 Fat Chance Grello Yo Eddy from The Pro’s Closet Museum with words by the wonderful Mike Wilk and photos by the ever-talented Joey Schusler…
+Today we’ve got a super clean 1990 Fat Chance Grello Yo Eddy for our Vintage Bicycles feature with words by the wonderful Mike Wilk and photos by the ever-talented Joey Schusler…

 If you met someone who lived in New England in the ‘80s and ‘90s, and they told you they had a “Wicked Fat Chance,” that meant one of two things: Either they didn’t like the Red Sox’s chances at the pennant, or they were referring to a mountain bike.
 The name “Fat Chance” is synonymous with East Coast mountain biking and its counter-culture approach to frame design and riding.